DanielVolchek/stim-docs/README.md

 This directory contains a variety of different documentation files (it will) from API specifications to high level overviews of architecture and more

-The best way to open
+The best way to open the documentation is by